gitrdm/gokando/docs/getting-started/minikanren.md

 - **TypeConstraintKind** - TypeConstraintKind represents the different types that can be constrained.

+- **ValueOrderingHeuristic** - ValueOrderingHeuristic defines strategies for ordering values within a domain

 - **Var** - Var represents a logic variable in miniKanren.
 Variables can be bound to values through unification.
 Each variable has a unique identifier to distinguish it from others.

+- **VariableOrderingHeuristic** - VariableOrderingHeuristic defines strategies for selecting the next variable to assign

 - **VersionInfo** - VersionInfo provides detailed version information.